 Dunkin Donuts is a coffee and doughnut corporation based in the United States, as well as a quick-service restaurant.
 Dunkin Donuts and Baskin Robbins eventually became subsidiaries of the Dunkin brand.
 And later renamed Dunkin in 2019.
-It is one of the largest coffee shops and donuts shop chains in the world.
+It is one of the largest coffee shops and donut shop chains in the world.

 How did Dunkin Donuts raise its profits and achieve its reputation?
 The answer will be known from the process of the marketing strategy of a company.
-This case study will dig us deeper into the marketing strategy of Dunkin Donuts.
+This case study will dig deeper into the marketing strategy of Dunkin Donuts.

 But first, let us understand Dunkin Donuts as a company.